Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Is oatmeal your go-to breakfast?
 If not, maybe this new method of cooking your bowl of oats, will make you fall in love with oatmeal.
 Which just might be a the best idea for nutrition...because when we enjoy what we eat, good nutrition follows!

 Oatmeal is on the table pretty much every morning around here.
 But why?
 Primarily because it is good for us, but more importantly, it is easier to digest, for many folks.
+Especially for the first meal of the day.
 Anyone with digestive issues can still enjoy oatmeal.
 My prediction is that you will see more and more recipes calling for oatmeal as the main ingredient, because while it does not have the gluten strength of wheat, it still makes a delicious quick bread, or pan of muffins.
-Plus let's not forget the fiber offered in a bowl of oatmeal, it too is good for us all!
+Plus let's not forget the fiber offered in a bowl of oatmeal, it too, is good for us all!
+Especially the fiber.
+Which led me to mix it up a bit when it came to this recipe!

 Currently I have no less than seven granola recipes on this blog.
 They are each a bit different from the other, full of good fats, fiber and nutrition.
-When we started out on winter travel last September I had premade four full recipes of granola to bring along because while I can make granola in my little RV oven, it is not how I want to spend my time with so many other chores and adventures waiting!
-That granola was gone over a month ago!
-Truth is, I really do eat oatmeal in one form or another almost every day...
+When we used to travel as NPS volunteers I would make as much granola as I had room to store.
+Once the premade granola was gone, I would make more in my little RV oven.
+But honestly, it was not how I want to spend my time with so many other chores and adventures waiting!
+And to this day, I really do eat oatmeal in one form or another just about every day...

 Regarding cooked oatmeal, I am somewhat of a snob purist.
 I like, oatmeal offered as a bowl of cooked grains, not a bowl of (pardon my honesty) glue.
 Old fashioned oats and Irish oats are my go-to for cooked oatmeal.
 I prefer this easy method for Irish Oats, as shown here.
 All you have to remember to do is put it to soak the night before.
 I also like to cook up several servings, of standard rolled oats as well as Irish style because oatmeal of any kind reheats beautifully in the microwave.
 And makes for an especially quick breakfast, perfect for school days, summer days and everyday.

-Having cooked oatmeal in the refrigerator is one of the easiest breakfasts to keep on hand, and kids of all ages can simply help themselves to a hot and delicious breakfast.
+Having cooked oatmeal in the refrigerator is one of the easiest breakfasts to keep on hand, and kids of all ages can simply help themselves to a hot and delicious meal.
 Oatmeal can be dressed up with what ever suits your taste buds.
 Nut butters, fresh fruit or the oldest standby ever, raisins.
 Add a drizzle of honey, or real maple syrup and dig in.
-This method shared today is a wee bit more actual cooking but will add additional protein to your morning bowl, something I was missing in simple cooked oatmeal over the nutrition of my homemade granola.
-This is not a recipe for flavor, this is a method for preparation, and not a difficult one either.
+Which brings us to this method.
+While it is a wee bit more actual cooking, it will add additional protein to your morning bowl of oats.
+And something I was missing in simple cooked oatmeal over the nutrition of my homemade granola.
+This is a recipe method for preparation, and not a difficult one either.
 Let's get to it!

 Note: I originally found this egg/oatmeal method years (decades actually!) ago